Chicago Wrongful Death Lawyer

 No words describe the pain and loss of losing a loved one due to the negligence of another person.
 When the wrongful death of a person occurs, it's important to pursue justice.

-At Levin & Perconti, our Chicago wrongful death lawyers help families who have lost loved ones to negligent acts of another person.
-We file wrongful death lawsuits in Chicago and fight for financial compensation to help you grieve the death of a loved one.
+At Levin & Perconti, our Chicago wrongful death lawyers help families who have lost loved ones due to negligent acts of another person.
+We file wrongful death lawsuits in Chicago and fight for financial compensation to help ease the monetary burdens following your family member’s untimely death.

-While we understand that monetary compensation can replace the life lost and pain caused after death, we realize that it is a form of justice.
-Therefore, seeking legal action after a wrongful death in Chicago can benefit you and future generations.
+While we understand that compensation can’t replace the life lost and pain caused after death, we realize that it is a form of justice.
+Therefore, seeking legal action after a wrongful death in Chicago can benefit you and your family and help prevent others from experiencing the same harm.

 A wrongful death lawsuit is a civil lawsuit.
 This means that the case is non-criminal and is brought against an individual or an entity for the payment of compensation.